calculator atop papers and notebook on tabletop with pto mini grant program for teacher headline overlay

 So clear up any possible confusion by stating the available amount of money at the onset.

-If the mini-grant program has $1000, maybe you want to limit the size of grant funding to $250 each so you can fund four grants to read around the money?
+If the mini grant program budget is $1,000, maybe you want to limit the size of grant funding to $250 each so you can fund four grants?

 Talk about this with your executive board and do what’s best for your PTO.

-You’ll also want to develop a set of grant request guidelines outlining the information you’ll need to make a determination.
+You’ll also want to develop a set of grant request guidelines outlining the information you’ll need to make a when considering the mini grants.

-Most teachers have experience with writing grant proposals, so there shouldn’t be an issue.
+Most teachers have experience with writing grant proposals, so there shouldn’t be an issue with needing to overly explain the application process.

 So be clear about what you need.

-Teachers are busy, so the application wasn’t long at all.
+Teachers are busy, so the application wasn’t long.

-First, I wanted to be able to quickly share the applications with the mini-grant committee members, so I required the applications to be submitted electronically.
+I wanted to be able to quickly share the applications with the mini grant committee members, so I required the applications to be submitted electronically.

 Next, the application asked for the following information: